Blaster1111/Blaster1111/README.md

 🏆 Proud to have been a Finalist in the Rajasthan Police Hackathon 2024 and Gujarat G20 Summit Hackathon 2023.

-🏠 Don’t hesitate to drop me a 👋 on Discord – Rudra is my username!
+📧 Feel free to reach me at rudrashukla0711@gmail.com!
 <!--Intro end-->